 Conversations on South Asia with Nicole Karapanagiotis

-December's "Conversations on South Asia" event with feature Nicole Karapanagiotis (Rutgers, Camden) and "Branding Bhakti: Krishna Consciousness and the Makeover of a Movement."
+December's "Conversations on South Asia" event will feature Nicole Karapanagiotis (Rutgers Univ.-Camden) & "Branding Bhakti: Krishna Consciousness and the Makeover of a Movement."

 The "Conversations on South Asia" series is sponsored by the Bodas Family Academic Programming Fund, the Asian Societies, Cultures, and Languages Program, and the Department of History at Dartmouth College.